charliecalvert/CloudNotes/Assignments/Docker/DockerStarter.md

     docker commit epic_jang foo
     docker container run -it foo

+## Get Bash Shell in Background Docker Task

+If you run **docker container ls -a** and see that you have a running container you can use the **exec** command to get inside it or to run a command inside it.

+To "get inside the container", open a bash shell on the instance running in background:

+    docker container exec -it <CONTAINER_ID_OR_NAME> bash

+For instance:

+    docker container exec -it my-container bash

+The **exec** command cannot be run on a stopped (exited) container.
+If you see a container and it is stopped, you can start it like this:

+    docker container start my-container

+After issuing that command, you can run the **exec** command.

 ## Turn it in

 Take a screen shot of the ssh bash shell on your local Ubuntu server after running the **docker images** command.
 It should show a list of the containers installed on your system.
 Also include the URL for your Docker Hub page that displays your docker images.